Remote work is on the rise and so is the remote productivity.

 - poor productivity monitoring?

-No doubt, why there are so many success metrics which help to track productivity, you know when you’re slacking, you know your timeline and ETA.
+No doubt, why there are so many success metrics which help to track remote productivity.
+You know when you’re slacking, you know your timeline and ETA.
 Our people are passionate about what they do when that slips, everything else falls apart.
 But if it steadily goes down, we know it’s time to step in.
 We want to know why so we can help.

-Managers worry about the myriad distractions present for the remote worker and whether they will get their jobs done on time.
+Managers worry about the myriad distractions present for the remote worker.
+The major concern is whether they will get their jobs done on time.
 Sure, watching Netflix or snoozing all day sounds tempting.
 Will it if it’s your daily routine though?

 How will you notify each other if you’re unavailable or unable to meet each other’s expectations?